cossacklabs/acra-engineering-demo/README.md

 ---

 # Example 9.
-Load balancing with Acra
+Load balancing

 Learn how to build high availability and balanced infrastructures for AcraServer based on HAProxy.